-24. Concern was raised about the difficulty faced by some SEN students in progressing from the Shine Skills Centre to the Youth College or Chinese Cuisine Training Institute run by VTC due to the more stringent admission requirements of the latter.
+22. Some members raised concern about the difficulty faced by some SEN students in progressing from the Shine Skills Centre to the Youth College or Chinese Cuisine Training Institute run by VTC due to the more stringent admission requirements of the latter.
 As the Shine Skills Centre was under the purview of the Labour and Welfare Bureau ("LWB"), members were keen to ensure that the division of policy responsibilities between LWB and EDB should not affect the vocational training opportunities for SEN students.
-As advised by EDB, it would work closely with VTC and LWB to broaden the articulation pathways for SEN students.
+As advised by EDB, it would continue to work closely with VTC and LWB to broaden the articulation pathways for SEN students.